 All right, that’s enough.
 Got it?
 Coastal Speyside doesn’t quite fit in with tartan-packaged marketing efforts, and the assumption that the Highlands are the only Scotland.

 Finally, if you want a classy souvenir of your visit then head for the main town, Elgin, and take a look at the decidedly upmarket Johnsons of Elgin.

 They are a cashmere mill with a shop, cafe and tours.
 Then walk round the big selection of malt whiskies at Gordon & MacPhail, also in Elgin.

 Right, so that’s my answer to the question about whether or not Moray is in the Highlands.
 Probably yes – in many ways.

 But most of all, the area will appeal most to slightly ‘off-the-beaten-track’ seeker who wants a different but very genuine experience of Scotland.

-Sure, Moray is pretty and has Highland elements – and inland towns like Aberlour or Dufftown are worth a look-round: distillery options, riverside walks and so on.
+Sure, Speyside is pretty and has Highland elements – and inland towns like Aberlour or Dufftown are worth a look-round: distillery options, riverside walks and so on.
 But the real Moray is at the coast.